-When I changed my eating habits in my mid-fifties the quality of my skin improved dramatically.
+When I changed my eating habits in my mid-fifties, the quality of my skin improved dramatically.
 The redness and puffiness went away.
 Breakouts diminished and have all but disappeared.
-I have to tell you first, that what we eat, drink or smoke (eeeew!) every day shows on our faces.
-The best thing you can do for your body and your face is to eat more natural fruits, grains, nuts, seeds, vegetables, and drink more water.
+I have to tell you first that what we eat, drink or smoke (eeeew!) every day shows on our faces.
+The best thing you can do for your body and your face is to eat more vegetables, fresh fruits, grains, nuts, seeds, and drink more water.
 Processed foods are never good for you.
-Ask your Doctor before making any significant changes.
+Ask your doctor before making any significant changes.

-As we age, we develop little pockets of fat underneath our eyes and often develop a hooded upper lid.
+As we age, we develop little pockets of fat underneath our eyes and often form a hooded upper lid.
 I apply eye makeup to minimize this as much as possible.
-There is no shimmer on the brow bone and I work with the natural arch of my brow and fill in only where they are sparse with a very light hand.
-Thicker brows are the style right now, but that would look rather odd on me because my natural brows are not now nor have they ever been very thick.
-You can see from the old photo below that if I still wore my hair and makeup in the same way it would not be a good look for my sixty-year-old face.
-This is an extreme comparison but I promise you, I still see women who are wearing their high school hairstyle and makeup twenty-plus years later.
-Our faces and skin physically changes over time, as do the trends.
+There is never shimmer on the brow bone, and I work with the natural arch of my brow and fill in only where they are sparse with a very light hand.
+Thicker brows are the style right now, but that would look rather odd on me because my natural brows are not now, nor have they ever been very thick.
+You can see from the old photo below that if I still wore my hair and makeup in the same way, it would not be a good look for my sixty-year-old face.
+This is an extreme comparison, but I promise you, I still see women who are wearing their high school hairstyles and makeup twenty-plus years later.
+Our faces and skin physically change over time, as do the trends.
 We need to keep an open mind about what flatters us or maybe not so much as we age.

 A light hand in applying makeup and consistently removing all of it before you go to bed at night are the most important tips I can offer you.

 I apply liner only to the top lid into and under the lashline.
 The line always ends above and before the corner of my eye.
 Avoid any tail to the brows or your eyeliner because it visually brings your face downward.